apache/incubator-heron/website/content/docs/operators/deployment/statemanagers/localfs.md

 ---
-title: Setting Up Local File System
+title: Setting Up Local File System State Manager
 ---

 Heron can use the local file system as a state manager for storing various book